 But years later, it's one of my favorite ways tp push myself.

 Setting endurance goals took a lot of mental strength and I'm stronger because of it (learn how to challenge yourself and achieve running goals).

 Whether it’s running or a certain number of repetitions of an exercise, pick an endurance goal and try to smash it!

-It’s no secret that many people are unable to do exercises like basic push ups, chin ups, single leg squats.
+It’s no secret that many people are unable to do exercises like basic push-ups, chin-ups, single-leg squats.
 All of these are basic skills and yet we’ve forgotten how to do them.

 So, work at them.

-Bodyweight goals are a great form of gym motivation but they also have the perk of being able to work on them almost anywhere.
+Body weight performance goals are a great form of gym motivation but they also have the perk of being able to work on them almost anywhere.

 Will it take time?
 Yes.
 Effort?
 Yes.
 But you’ll feel like a badass when you succeed.

 Unfortunately, many people think you need to be super lean or fit to do these activities.
 But remember, everyone starts somewhere!
 Take note of where you're at and scale up from there.